pieroproietti/penguins-eggs/README.md

 ## `eggs sterilize`

-remove all packages installed as prerequisites
+remove all packages installed as prerequisites and calamares

 ```
 USAGE